-- Make water the norm for quenching thirst drink water when you are thirsty and offer water to thirsty children. - Nonfat and 1% milk and 100% vegetable juices contain beneficial nutrients and calories; they are healthy foods that promote a nutritious diet; they are not beverages to drink when thirsty. - Consider limiting your consumption of artificially sweetened beverages, like diet sodas.
+- Make water the norm for quenching thirst drink water when you are thirsty and encourage others to do the same! - Nonfat and 1% milk and 100% vegetable juices contain beneficial nutrients and calories - they are healthy foods that promote a nutritious diet; they are not beverages to drink when thirsty. - Consider limiting your consumption of artificially sweetened beverages, like diet sodas.